-Nikolaos Rokos, the last traditional mailman on Amorgos Island, Greece, retired in June after 36 years of walking every single workday up and down the steep alleys of Chora, the capital of the island.
+Nikolaos Rokos, the last traditional mailman on the island of Amorgos, Greece, retired in June 2021 after 36 years of walking up and down the steep alleys of Chora, the capital of the island, every single work day.

 Rokos has just now retired, marking the end of an era for the island.
 His replacement uses a car to deliver the mail.

-Since 1985, when he started on the job, he has delivered thousands of letters to the 400 permanent residents of the village.
-From Greece and abroad.
-Good news and bad news.
-From relatives living on the mainland, migrants to the USA, Australia and other places, merchant mariners traveling the oceans.
+Since 1985, when he started on the job, he has delivered thousands of domestic and foreign letters to the 400 permanent residents of the village.
+These were letters containing good news or bad news.
+They were letters from relatives living on the mainland, migrants to the USA, Australia, or other places, as well as merchant mariners traveling the oceans.

 “Everybody knows me on the island.
-They were expecting me at a particular time of the day,” to bring the mail, he says.
+They were expecting me at a particular time of the day,” to deliver the mail, he says.

-Amorgos is one of those Greek islands where literally everyone does know each other — so sending a letter does not require adding a street address or postal code.
-“In many cases there are not even street names.
+Amorgos is one of those Greek islands where literally everyone does know each other, so sending a letter does not require adding a street address or postal code.
+“In many cases,” he says, “there are not even street names.
 But I know the recipient and where to go just by looking at the name.”

 Mailman experiences changes at Amorgos

-Tourism is increasing slowly, although the island’s geographical features prevent mass tourism.
-It is accessible only by boat.
-The three main tourist accommodations are located in Katapola, Aegiali and Chora.
+Tourism is slowly taking off although the island’s geographical features prevent mass tourism, as it is also accessible only by boat.
+The three main tourist accommodations are located in Katapola, Aegiali, and Chora.

 But what does the future hold for Rokos himself?
 He says he will not be involved in tourism.
 “I own a small piece of farmland near the village.
 That’s where I will devote all my energy,” he tells Greek Reporter.